mbucchi/raml-spec/_includes/100tutorial.md

   /books:
 ```

-Notice that these resources all begin with a backslash (/).
+Notice that these resources all begin with a slash (/).
 In RAML, this is how you indicate a resource.
 Any methods and parameters nested under these top level resources belong to and act upon that resource.
 Now, since each of these resources is a collection of individual objects (specific authors, books, and users), we'll need to define some sub-resources to fill out the collection.

 **Nested resources are useful when you want to call out a particular subset of your resource in order to narrow it.
 For example:**